 -

-Downgrading the agent's role
+Downgrading an agent's role

-In most cases, your reporting stays intact and any articles posted by your agent will continue to have an agent's name instead of a deleted user as its author.
-Note that aliases aren't preserved when users are downgraded; instead, their alias are replaced with their profile name.
+- Any articles posted by the agent will continue to have an agent's name instead of a deleted user as its author.

 - In Admin Center, click